SaifZaghloul/Element1/README.md

 # \<hello-element\>

-pass a name in name attribute to this element and it will print &#34;Hello &#34; concatenated to the name you passed as attribute
+Pass a name in name attribute to this element and it will print &#34;Hello &#34; concatenated to the name you passed as attribute

 ## Install the Polymer-CLI